PlasmoGenEpi/PGEcore/scripts/slaf_from_stave_mlaf/README.md

 Requires: `mrc-ide/variantstring@develop`

 This tool provides a converter from multi-locus allele frequency data to single-locus allele frequency data.
-The input data is a table with columns: group_id, variant, freq, total.
+The input data is a table with columns: group_id, variant, freq.
 Variant column is in STAVE format.

 The output is a table with columns: group_id, gene, pos, aa, freq.